crate/crate/docs/sql/statements/create-analyzer.rst

 Description
 ===========

-CREATE ANALYZER speifies a whole analyzer chain for use in fulltext searches.
+``CREATE ANALYZER`` specifies a whole analyzer chain for use in fulltext searches.
 It is possible to extend an existing analyzer or define a new analyzer chain from scratch.
 For examples and detailed explanation see :ref:`create_custom_analyzer`.

 Parameters
 ==========

 :analyzer_name:
-  The globally unique name of the analzyer being created.
+  The globally unique name of the analyzer being created.

 :parent_analyzer_name:
   The name of the analyzer to inherit defaults from.